Terms of Service Agreement TemplatePRO PLUS

 2. Provide Details on the Service to Be Outsourced

 Then, you will have to determine what type of service will be provided to the other party.
 Will it be data processing?
 Information management?
-Provide a clear description as to what will be done.
+Provide a clear description of what will be done.
 Then you will have to provide the project timeline in which the job is expected to be done.
 Put in the start and end date of the service when doing so.
 Lastly, point out what equipment will be used and if it will be the contractor or the client that will be providing them.

 3. Include Details on Compensation